 Both phrases are used interchangeably by most lending companies.
-With Veritas Funding, we call this step of your loan "Final Approval" but you may also take that to mean that your mortgage has met the requirements to be "Cleared to Close."
+With Guild Mortgage, we call this step of your loan “Final Approval” but you may also take that to mean that your mortgage has met the requirements to be “Cleared to Close.”

 Pat yourself on the back!
 Reaching this stage allows us, your mortgage lender, to order the documents package to be delivered to title.
 These documents are what will be signed by you and all additional borrowers on your Uniform Residential Loan Application (URLA).

 If you haven’t received your Closing Disclosure at the Conditional Approval stage, you will be receiving it no fewer than 3 business days before your scheduled closing date.
 This Closing Disclosure includes the loan type, term, estimated monthly payment, rendered service fees, prepaids, cash-to-close, various loan calculations and contact information.

 Once acknowledged with your signature, the 3-day countdown begins.

 Closing Documents: After Final Approval, we get to work on “Prior to Funding” conditions behind the scenes and also begin the request process to have your documents prepared and delivered to title.